Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Technology Related Rights

-Members of KHSC-KansasCOM community have certain rights regarding the school’s network and its services.
+Members of KHSU-KansasCOM community have certain rights regarding the school’s network and its services.

 • Improper Contact: While the school cannot control unwanted or unsolicited contact, network users who receive threatening or other improper communications should bring them to the attention of the Associate Dean for Student Affairs and Services.
 All electronic communications are treated in a similar fashion as are voiced or written communications.
 If the threatening or other inappropriate message was sent by another student, staff or faculty, the Office of Student Affairs and Services should be notified in addition to the Office of Human Resources, should the communication include a faculty or staff member.